nyu-mll/jiant/probing/README.md

 # Edge Probing

 This is the main page for [What do you learn from context?
 Probing for sentence structure in contextualized word representations](https://openreview.net/forum?id=SJzSgnRcKX), a.k.a.
-"Edge Probing"
+"Edge Probing."

 ## Getting Started